The Fat Gold Guide

 Filtering olive oil

-Olive oil comes out of the centrifuge cloudy; the haze is a mix of tiny bits of olive along with droplets of water.
-(Even two centrifuges in a row can’t get them all out!)
-As an olive oil maker, you can either wait for that haze to settle, pulled down by gravity, and then pull the clear oil off the top—a process known as racking—or you can send the oil through a filter to get it crystal-clear immediately.
+Olive oil comes out of the centrifuge cloudy—the oil is mixed with water, and tiny particles of olive flesh, too.
+As an olive oil maker, you can either wait for that haze to settle, pulled down by gravity, and then pump the clear oil off the top—a process known as racking—or you can send the oil through a filter to get it crystal-clear immediately.

 Racking takes time, but customers want fresh oil immediately, so, olive oil makers have traditionally sold some of their oil still hazy.
 Italians call this offering olio nuovo, new oil, a term that’s now commonly used in California, too.
 Olio nuovo tends to feel a little heavier in the mouth.
 (For the beer drinkers: it’s like a hazy IPA.)
 And, because those tiny particles of flesh and water are eager to start fermenting, it’s much more perishable than racked or filtered oil.
 You’ve got to use olio nuovo quickly.